Improved local models and new Bell inequalities via Frank-Wolfe algorithms

 Since the set of all projective measurements on the XY plane is simulable by means of the ones from \cref{eqn:polygon} up to a shrinking factor $\eta=\cos[\pi/(2m)]$, we can use the local models obtained on the facet to derive lower bounds valid for the value $v_{XY}^{\mathrm{GHZ}_N}$ of the nonlocality threshold of the GHZ state under those planar measurements:

 For the tripartite W state, we choose measurements whose Bloch vectors form a pentakis dodecahedron having two vertices on the $Z$ axis.
-We choose $v_0=0.5483$, extract a Bell inequality from the output of \cref{algo:bpcg}, and compute its local bound to obtain the bound $v_c^{\mathrm{W}_3}\leq0.54823\ldots$ presented in \cref{tab:tripartite}.
+We choose $v_0=0.5483$, extract a Bell inequality from the output of \cref{algo:bpcg} (not a facet here), and compute its local bound to obtain the bound presented in \cref{tab:tripartite}: